London, National Archives, E 31/2/1 and E 31/2/2

 On Christmas Day in 1085, William I "the Conqueror," King of England, commissioned a survey of his kingdom.
 For the next several months, his commissioners compiled detailed records of every church, manor, and field.
 Although the intended purpose of this endeavor is debated, it unquestionably resulted in a unique document.

-A Survey of Twelfth-Century England
+A Survey of Eleventh-Century England

 Although the intention was to collect information about the whole realm in one volume, Great Domesday Book is not comprehensive.
 Some cities, such as London and Winchester, and most of the counties of Cumbria, Northumbria, and Durham in the north are not included.
 Essex, Suffolk, and Norfolk are only represented in the companion Little Domesday Book.